kmcwebdev/kmc-design-system/README.md

 npx tailwindcss init -p
 ```

-3. Configure the template paths inside the tailwind.config.cjs file and paste this.
+3. Configure the template paths inside the tailwind.config.cjs file and paste this

 ```javascript
 module.exports = {